osamamydriver/MyDriverNew/README.md

 **Required Must-have Stories**

-* User can login and signup
+[x] User can login and signup
-* User can log out
+[x] User can log out
-* User can stay logged in
+[x] User can stay logged in
-* User can see his location
+[x] User can see his location
-* User can ask for driver
+[x] User can ask for driver
-* User can cancel his driver request
+[x] User can cancel his driver request
 * Driver can accept requests
+* Rider can see driver location
+* Driver can cancel requests
+* Driver can start trip
+* Driver can cancel trip
+* Rider can see how much he ows driver
 **Optional Nice-to-have Stories**

 * User can chat with driver